ginaghouri/Computer_Tutorials/Problem-Solving Logic.md

-Problem Solving Logic 👩‍💻👨‍💻
+Problem-Solving Logic 👩‍💻👨‍💻

-1.Understand the problem: read the question once, twice or more until you get a clear understanding of it
+1. Understand the problem, don’t rush through it: read the question out loud once, twice or more until you get a clear understanding of it.
+Ask questions or google what you aren’t sure about

 2. See the technical (function) description: what is it asking to do?
 What data type and method(s) should you use?